36 Examples of Strong Thesis Statement | 4 Steps Guide

 To develop a unique perception or claim, you will often have to make some assumptions for your argument to hold up.
 The validity of these assumptions will often depend on the audience being targeted by the author.

 In addition, these assumptions can be based on beliefs or values that do not align with the audiences.
-Therefore, identify the audience and craft a thesis statement that uses assumptions based on the audience’s viewpoint.
+Therefore, identify the audience and craft a statement that uses assumptions based on the audience’s viewpoint.

 Don’t hide your thesis